raspberrychris/3dprintersking/content/posts/anycubic-photon-mono-x-3d-printer.md

 **WIFI Control and Easy Leveling**

-Photon Mono SE adopts Anycubic 3d app through wifi, which can remote control your print operations, monitor printing progress and adjust print settings at any time.
+Photon Mono SE adopts ANYCUBIC 3d app through wifi, which can remote control your print operations, monitor printing progress and adjust print settings at any time.
 Our resin 3d printer comes with 90% pre-assembled, and leveling can be done in few simple steps; 1, loosen the platform, 2, Click "Tools" - "Move Z" - "Home" icon and auto adjusts, 3, Tighten the screw on the right side of the platform.Then ready for your printing

 **Better Heat Dissipation System**